This is the first real decision in home espresso, and most buying guides don't explain it well.

 Lower quality ceiling: The best espresso you can get from a super-automatic is good.
 It's not great.
 The automated grind-dose-tamp process introduces compromises that even high-end super-automatics can't fully overcome.

-Worse milk texturing: Automatic milk systems (cappuccinators) produce coarser foam than a steam wand.
-Good enough for drinks; not enough for latte art.
+Worse milk texturing: Automatic milk systems (cappuccinators, panarello wands) produce coarser foam than a steam wand.
+Good enough for most drinks; not enough for tight microfoam or latte art.

 Can't separate components: When the grinder wears out, you replace the whole machine.